laryhills/basecamp12-app/README.md

 2. Prepare your environment variables.

 Find the `packages/snfoundry/.env` file and fill the env variables related to Sepolia testnet with your own wallet account contract address and private key.
-Find the `packages/nextjs/.env` file and fill the env variable related to Sepolia testnet rpc url.

 3. Change your default network to Sepolia testnet.